 A secondary effect resulting from increased average temperatures is the increased incidence of insects, disease and fire.
 This will affect not only the composition of the forest but complicate their management.
-In the recent past, Maryland State Forests have been plagued by gypsy moth, southern pine bark beetle, hemlock wooly adelgid and recently emerald ash borer.
+In the recent past, Maryland State Forests have been plagued by spongy moth (formerly known as gypsy moth), southern pine bark beetle, hemlock wooly adelgid and recently emerald ash borer.
 A variety of other damage agents lay on our borders, namely sirex wood wasp, oak wilt, spotted lanternfly, and others.